 These researchers use various approaches to search for a useful synthesis of theories, while conducting more case studies.
 They continue to place their hopes for the future in wide-ranging comparative research based on ever-larger sample data or adopting a multi-layer approach (Hansfeld and Brock 1991; Lunden 2007; McGrath 2009; O’Toole 2000; Ripley and Franklin 1982; Ryan, 1995; Scofield and Sausman 2004; Wilkinson et al. 2010).
 This approach is revolutionary because it almost normatively ignores the legitimate role of the official public representatives and it eliminates clear criteria for policy failure (Ryan.
 1995; Marsh and Rhodes, 1992; Hogwood and Gunn, 1984; Sabatier, 1986).
-Studying the implementation gap using the concept of “compliance” gives another twist to the plot of the efforts to understand the factors behind it (Weaver, 2014).
+Studying the implementation gap using the concept of “compliance” gives another twist to the plot in the efforts to understand the factors behind it (Weaver, 2014).

 In terms of the search for a unique source of “distortion,” the goal was defined by Lester and Goggin (1998) as finding the variance in implementation processes and results across different periods of time, policy realms, and public bodies.
-Hupe and Saetren (2014) translated this into four nexuses of implementation research: the number of variables, the relationship between theory and practice, the multi-layer problem, and the policy/politics nexus.
+Hupe and Saetren (2014) translated this into four nexuses of implementation research: the number of variables; the relationship between theory and practice; the multi-layer problem; and the policy/politics nexus.

 Over the years, it has become apparent that the implementation gap cannot be narrowed by producing endless lists of variables that affect implementation.
 The proposal made by Meier (1999, p.
 6) that every “scholar who adds a new variable or a new interaction should be required to eliminate two existing variables” captured the frustration.
 Nonetheless, using the rock music metaphor, though the research has experimented with distortion, it has yet to find what causes it and how to control it.
 This is the holy grail for these scholars.